All Hell (Los Campesinos! album): Release and promotion

 In an interview with the Big Issue in December 2023, band member Rob Taylor said Los Campesinos! were working on their seventh studio album.
 At the band's show at the Troxy in February 2024, frontman Gareth Paisey said the album was complete, set to release that summer.
 They also debuted their first new original song since 2017, titled "A Psychic Wound".

 On 15 May 2024, the title, artwork and track listing of All Hell was announced, and its lead single "Feast of Tongues" was released.
 Two days later, "A Psychic Wound" was officially released as the album's second single, alongside a music video composed of footage from the Troxy show, and the announcement of a UK tour in September 2024.
 Two more singles were released prior to the album: "0898 Heartache" and "Kms" in June and July respectively.

 A deluxe version of All Hell, featuring five acoustic versions of songs on the standard version plus a cover of "Wait" by the Secret Stars, was released digitally on 22 July 2024 for a limited time.
 It was later rereleased on streaming on 15 November 2024 as More Hell.

 Production

 All Hell was recorded across three separate sessions between Frome, Somerset and Cardiff, Wales from October 2023 to February 2024.
 Gareth Paisey said they were not worried about deadlines, with producer Tom Bromley adopting the mantra "it's ready when it's good and we're happy with it".

 According to Abby Jones of Stereogum, All Hell is the most polished-sounding Los Campesinos! album, calling back to the production of their 2013 album No Blues.
-Meanwhile, the title of track four and the group chant "Can we all calm the fuck down?" from "Clown Blood/Orpheus' Bobbing Head" are references to Romance Is Boring (2010).
+Meanwhile, the title of track four and the group chant "Can we all calm the fuck down?" from "Clown Blood/Orpheus' Bobbing Head" are references to "This Is A Flag.
+There Is No Wind" from Romance Is Boring (2010).